HomeArticle

 Marketing Innovation: Achieving Growth and Crossing Cycles

 In an era of scarce attention, how should brands conduct consumer insights, continuously build relevance, and win brand loyalty?
-Li Jiayang, the Head of Data Insights and Analysis at Kraft Heinz China, and Zhang Yixi, an Associate Partner at Prophet, had an in - depth discussion on how consumer and market insights drive brand and business growth.
+Li Jiayang, the Head of Data Insights and Analysis at Kraft Heinz China, and Zhang Yixi, the Associate Partner at Prophet, had an in - depth discussion on how consumer and market insights drive brand and business growth.